Dowell-Lab/srworkshop/day06/README.md

 ## Homework

-1. Both homeworks can be done in R Studio
+1. Homework can be done in R Studio

 - `Learning_R_Additional_Practice.R`